-It may seem incongruous to flee the city to get back to nature (and what a nature) and to go "lock yourself up" in a museum, but if you spend several days in Hakone and if you are an art lover, don't miss the following museums: our selection among no less than 24 museums that this small mountain town includes!
+It may seem contradictory to flee the city to get back to nature (and what a nature) and to go "lock yourself up" in a museum, but if you spend several days in Hakone and if you are an art lover, don't miss the following museums: our selection amongst the 24 museums located clandestinely in the serene mountain town.

 On the "classic" route, the one presented above and which can be done with the Hakone Free Pass:

-- Chokoku no Mori, the open-air museum we mentioned earlier, which combines nature and art for the pleasure of the senses.
+- Chokoku no Mori, the open-air museum mentioned earlier, combines nature and art for the pleasure of the senses.
 Hakone Tôzan Densha line, Gora station

-- The Pola Art Museum for its impressionist and contemporary pieces and futuristic building.
-Accessible by bus from Gora station.
+- The Pola Art Museum for its impressionist and contemporary pieces and the futuristic building are accessible by bus from Gora station.

 Nestled in the Fuji-Hakone-Izu National Park, Hakone is built around its transport network, an attraction in itself.
-Circular Hakone runs counter-clockwise, against the current, first going north.
+Circular Hakone mountains run counter-clockwise, against the current, headed north.

 A scenic train in the mountains

 From the Hakone-Yumoto station, you board the Hakone Tôzan Densha, Japan's first mountain railway and one of the steepest in the world.
-In June, the track is lined with hydrangeas, and in autumn, maples and other flamboyant trees draw cries of admiration from travellers.
-Lovers of modern art and nature will get off at the penultimate station on the line, Chokoku no Mori, for a wonderful walk through the open-air museum (see above) where they will come across works by Auguste Rodin, Pablo Picasso, Henry Moore, Nikki de Saint-Phalle and many other renowned artists, both Japanese and foreign.
+In June, the track is lined with beautiful hydrangea flowers, and in autumn, maples and other flamboyant trees draw cries of admiration from travellers.
+Lovers of modern art and nature will get off at the second to the last station on the line, Chokoku no Mori, for a wonderful walk through the open-air museum (see above) where they will come across works by Auguste Rodin, Pablo Picasso, Henry Moore, Nikki de Saint-Phalle and many other renowned artists, both Japanese and foreign.

-Once at Gôra station, the terminus, you can choose to visit the Gôra-kôen garden or to continue the visit by taking the funicular which climbs to Mount Sôunzan.
+Once at Gôra station, the final stop, you can choose to visit the Gôra-kôen garden or to continue the visit by taking the funicular-railway climbs to Mount Sôunzan.
 From there, it's off to the cable car.

 - Read also: Hakone's ropeway